Instantons and Annular Khovanov Homology: Introduction

 In \cite{Kh-Jones}, Khovanov defined a bi-graded homology group for a link in $S^3$ which categorifies the Jones polynomial of the link.
 Since then, the relationship between Khovanov homology and Floer homology theories in different settings has been studied a lot.

-The first such result is due to Ozsv\'{a}th and Szab\'{o} \cite{OS-ss}: they constructed a spectral sequence whose $E_2$-page is the (reduced) Khovanov homology of the mirror of a link $L$ in $S^3$ which converges to the (hat version) Heegaard Floer homology of the branched double cover of $S^3$ over $L$.
+The first such result is due to Ozsv\'{a}th and Szab\'{o} \cite{OS-ss}: they constructed a spectral sequence whose $E_2$-page is the (reduced) Khovanov homology of the mirror image of a link $L$ in $S^3$ and which converges to the (hat version) Heegaard Floer homology of the branched double cover of $S^3$ over $L$.

 Similar results were proved by Bloom \cite{Bloom} in the monopole Floer homology case and Scaduto \cite{Sca} in the framed intanton homology case.
 All the above spectral sequences are related to the Floer homology of the branched double cover of $S^3$.
 In \cite{KM:Kh-unknot}, Kronheimer and Mrowka constructed a spectral sequence converging to a version of singular instanton Floer homology of a link.
-Their singular instanton Floer homology is a very strong invariant of knots.
-In particular, it detects the unknot \cite{KM:Kh-unknot} and the trefoil \cite{BS}.
-As applications of of their spectral sequence, it was shown that Khovanov homology detects the unknot \cite{KM:Kh-unknot} and the trefoil \cite{BS}.
+As applications of their spectral sequence, it was shown that Khovanov homology detects the unknot \cite{KM:Kh-unknot} and the trefoil \cite{BS}.